syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 {% endtabs %}

-### Adding customized menu items
+### Remove default context menu

-EditControl also provide an extensive support to add the custom context menu items.
-You can handle the `MenuFill` event to add Menu Items to the context menu.
-This is illustrated in the below code snippet.
+By using `MenuFill` event of EditControl, we can remove the default context menu items.

 {% tabs %}